 How hard is the Lost City hike in Colombia?

 Hard!
 How hard?
 That is different for everyone.
 But as the organization itself says: This is no walk in the park.
 You really need to be a bit fit and have the right mindset.
 Especially to be able to enjoy it.
-It is especially the trail that makes the Lost City hike so worthwhile.
+It is the trail that makes the Lost City hike so worthwhile.

 I would say that it is the length and heat that make the hike difficult.
 You walk an average of about 7 hours a day and the humidity is enormous, about 85%.
 This ensures that within half an hour you are already completely sweaty.

 Day 1 is fairly easy, day 2 is very long with a hard part hiking uphill.
 On day 3, you will feel your legs and you will experience the challenging stairs to the Lost City.
 And day 4 is long with two “secretly” heavy climbs.
 And the longer you are on the road, the more tired your legs are.
 Still, I found the trek to be fairly easy this second time around.
 In other words, I was able to really enjoy it at every moment, despite harder moments.
-If you don’t have any injuries and you make sure you are in a little bit of shape, this trip is doable.
+If you don’t have any injuries and you make sure you are in a little bit of shape, this trip is doable and amazing.

 If you are tired on the last day of the Lost City trek in Colombia, it is also possible to return by mule.
 A number of people in our group did this.